 Another exciting event on campus was the annual Competitive Scholars Day for high school seniors.
 The day includes a chance to see the university, but most importantly, they are given a chance to interview for full tuition scholarships offered by Rockhurst.
 This year, there were over 300 applicants for 30 full tuition scholarships.
 To show you how much Rockhurst has grown, the year I interviewed, three years ago, there were 160 interviewees for only 9 full tuition scholarships.
 This day is a huge chance for Rockhurst to attract potential new students, as I know many people I currently talk to also attended Competitive Scholars Day.
 I hope to see plenty of these potential new freshmen around our campus next fall.

-a jazz band, and KC slideshow for the social part of the event
+Rockhurst pulled out all the stops with classy lighting, a jazz band, and KC slideshow for the social part of the event |

 Thursday, January 31, 2013